nytimes/ingredient-phrase-tagger/README.md

-# CRF Ingredient Chunker
+# CRF Ingredient Phrase Tagger

-This repo contains scripts to train and test a model for chunking ingredient lines into QUANTITY, UNIT, NAME, COMMENT and OTHER.
+This repo contains scripts to extract the Quantity, Unit, Name, and Comments from unstructured ingredient phrases.
 Given the following input:

     1 pound carrots, young ones if possible
     Kosher salt, to taste